rasviitanen/idmage/README.md

 * Generate other documents and graphics with a persistent look (such as banners, posters & invoices).
 * Animate SVG-files.
 * Visualisation of large data-sets in vector format.
-* Automatic layout of any quadratic entity, such as a poster.
-* Store repetitive SVGs as code instead of SVG-files.
-(Saves space, and enables easy manipulation)
-* Serve graphics without storage.
+* Serve graphics over http.
 * ...